 The address bar experience in Firefox has long been a blend of results provided by partners (such as the user’s default search provider) and information local to the client (such as recently visited pages).
 For the first time, Firefox Suggest augments these data sources with search completions from Mozilla.

-Data Collected by Mozilla
+Data Collected by Mozilla for an improved experience

 - Search queries and suggest impressions: Firefox Suggest sends Mozilla search terms and information about engagement with Firefox Suggest, some of which may be shared with partners to provide and improve the suggested content.